 Estate Agent Career Path & Progression

-There are a number of career paths for estate agents depending on their different specialisations (ie residential sales, residential lettings, commercial sales, commercial etc).
+There are a number of career paths for estate agents depending on their different specialisations (i.e., residential sales, residential lettings, commercial sales, etc.).
+The journey through these paths not only enhances professional skills but also significantly impacts earnings.

 - Trainee sales negotiator